 There are numerous techniques to insulate windows for winter, depending on your preference.
 Here are five popular and effective ways to save some money and keep out the chill:

-1. Weatherstripping: Whether it comes as strips of foam, rubber tubing or rigid gaskets, these materials serve to create a barrier against the cold.
+1. Weatherstripping: Seal windows for winter with weatherstripping.
+Whether it comes as strips of foam, rubber tubing or rigid gaskets, these materials serve to create a barrier against the cold.
 This is one of the most common methods of weatherproofing windows for winter because it seals the gaps between them and their frames.
 Depending on how comfortable you are with DIY projects, you may be able to weatherproof your windows fairly quickly.
 Many types feature self-adhesive backings, fit into place using tension or even attach with magnets.
 Weatherstripping may change the look of your windows considerably, however.
 If aesthetics are important to you, it might be worth looking at another option.

 3. Draft snakes: One of the simplest forms of winter window cover is a draft stopper or “draft snake.”
 This is nothing more than a long sleeve filled with dense materials such as dry rice.
 Many people make them at home out of old socks or sweatpants.
 Draft stoppers may be enough to block a small amount of air from the outside, but they might not be completely effective because they work best laid along the bottom edge of the window.
 On the plus side, draft snakes are easy and inexpensive compared to other types of weatherproofing.